ccapndave/flextrine/README.md

 - MySQL, PostgreSQL, SQLite, Oracle (more coming)

 # Features

+Here are some of the features provided by Flextrine.

 ## Object persistence
 Flextrine gives you a very powerful asynchronous client-server ORM (object-relational mapper) directly within Flex itself with full support for associations, relations, complex queries, lazy loading and inheritance.